 Hurricanes are devastating.
 It’s understandable you want to move on and get your life back to normal as soon as possible, but for your safety, please wait for professional help when it comes to major safety concerns.
 While we hope situations like hurricane Harvey and Irma never happen again, it is important to be prepared and know what to do in the event of, and after, a devastating natural disaster like this.

 If you would like to help those affected by Hurricane Harvey, follow this link for a list of vetted and approved organizations who are working to help the victims of this disaster.
-For a similar list of approved organizations working to help Hurricane Irma victims, follow this link.
 The American Red Cross is also accepting donations for victims of Hurricane Harvey and Hurricane Irma.

 On a personal note, the eSafety family would like to send their love to the Caribbean island of St. Thomas, USVI.
 Please remember the devastation of a hurricane doesn’t end after the storm, especially for areas that thrive on tourism and travel.